 For all exams, there is an examination fee.
 For Step 1 or Step 2 CK, there is an additional international test delivery surcharge, if you choose a testing region other than the United States/Canada.
 You must pay all applicable fees at the time you apply for examination.
 For the current exam fees and international test delivery surcharges, see the Fees page on the ECFMG website.

-When you apply for Step 1 or Step 2 CK, you must select a three-month eligibility period, such as January-February-March, February-March-April, etc., during which you would prefer to take the exam.
+When you apply for Step 1 or Step 2 CK, you must select an eligibility period during which you would prefer to take the exam.
 The eligibility period you are assigned will be listed on your scheduling permit.
 You must take the exam during the eligibility period assigned to you.

 If you do not take Step 1/Step 2 CK during your original or extended eligibility period or if you are unable to extend your eligibility period, you must reapply by submitting a new application and fee(s), if you wish to take the exam.

 Step 1 and Step 2 CK are delivered at Prometric test centers worldwide.
 Prometric's test centers are grouped into defined testing regions.
 When you apply for Step 1 or Step 2 CK, you must choose the testing region where you want to take the exam.
 A list of Prometric testing regions is available on the ECFMG website.

 You can take the exam at any test center in your testing region that offers USMLE, provided there is space available on the date you choose.
 The test centers available for USMLE Step 1 and Step 2 CK are subject to change.
 To obtain current information on specific test centers, visit the Prometric website or follow instructions on the scheduling permit for contacting Prometric.